1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His expansionist wars drained Company finances.

-50. Wellesley’s Subsidiary Alliance is considered a precursor to:
+50. Wellesley’s Subsidiary Alliance is considered a precursor to___________.

 A) Doctrine of Lapse